s-macke/weltendaemmerung/README.md

 ### Reverse Engineering

 With the disassembled code split into modules, the reverse engineering proceeded through several phases.
-I maintained tight documentation throughout—both formal specs of assembly elements and inline annotations as new insights emerged.
+I maintained tight documentation throughout.
+Both formal [specs](docs/) of assembly elements and inline annotations as new insights emerged.

 #### Memory Layout & Variables

 > `Check all assembler files and figure out the memory layout used.
 Then write a markdown file.`

 The memory layout was extracted from the assembler files into [docs/memory_layout.md](docs/memory_layout.md).
 Game state variables were documented in [docs/variables.md](docs/variables.md), and the assembler files were annotated with variable comments.
-This required several iterations to fix X/Y coordinate flips in the variable naming.
+This required several iterations.

 #### Tile & Map Extraction